demrcfurkan0/Nexus-Learn/README.md

 ### Sprint Review
 In this sprint, the goal was to automatically generate a "roadmap" based on user inputs, and work was done on the integration of course completion and interview sections tied to this roadmap.
 The idea was adopted that, once the 15-step roadmap is completed, the user would try themselves in an interview scenario.
 It is aimed that the intervie

+---

+#### ♻ *Sprint Retrospective*

+During this sprint, the team demonstrated strong collaboration and timely task completion across all components.
+Communication was clear and productive, contributing to a well-defined roadmap and project structure.
+However, improvements are needed in documenting potential risks and ensuring smoother integration planning, especially for upcoming AI modules.